sigstore/sigstore-js/packages/client/README.md

   - `tlogUpload` `<boolean>`: Flag indicating whether or not the signature should be recorded on the Rekor transparency log.
 Defaults to `true`.
   - `identityToken` `<string>`: The OIDC token identifying the signer.
 If no explicit token is supplied, an attempt will be made to retrieve one from the environment.
 This config cannot be used with `identityProvider`.
   - `identityProvider` `<IdentityProvider>`: Object which implements `getToken: () => Promise<string>`.
 The supplied provider will be used to retrieve an OIDC token.
 If no provider is supplied, an attempt will be made to retrieve an OIDC token from the environment.
 This config cannot be used with `identityToken`.
+  - `legacyCompatibility` `<boolean>`: Flag indicating whether to enable legacy compatibility mode.
+When set to `true`, the returned bundle will use the Sigstore v0.2 bundle format.
+When unset or `false`, the returned bundle will be v0.3 or greater.

 ### attest(payload, payloadType[, options])